Xavier-Lam/django-cache-lock/README.md

 For more usages, please read the [code](django_lock.py).

 ## ATTENTIONS
+### locmem backend
+* DO NO USE locmem backend in a product environment.

 ### memcached backend
 * Memcached does not support milliseconds expire time, and its' expire time is not very exact.
 So memcached lock's timeout time is not as exact as other backends.

+### redis backend
+* We didn't test distributed redis lock.

 ## TODOS:
-* use lua script and memcached's cas to release lock
+* use memcached's cas to release lock
 * reacquire and extend lock
 * database backend cache support